brainboxdotcc/DPP/docpages/make_a_bot/clion.md

 \include{cpp} firstbot.cpp

-now, you can go ahead and hit the green "Run" button in the top-right to run the bot.
+Now, you can go ahead and hit the green "Run" button in the top-right to run the bot.

 **Congratulations, you've successfully set up a bot!**